wanema19016-AppDev/rps-html/README.md

 The home page has the 2nd table column in the 2nd row with text 'Paper'

-The home page has the 3rd table column in the 2nd row with text 'Scissorsr'
+The home page has the 3rd table column in the 2nd row with text 'Scissors'

 The home page has the 1st table column in the 3rd row span 3 rows & have text 'If we play...'